Chances are that if you own a flat in Everton you actually own a long leasehold interest over your property

-It is generally accepted that a property with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 | Lender | Requirement |